-The Company is also developing a therapy to delay the production and accumulation of malignant ascites fluid that results from all abdominal tumors.
-Malignant ascites fluid is secreted by abdominal tumors into the abdomen after the tumor reaches a certain stage of growth.
+The Company is also developing a therapy to delay the production and accumulation of malignant ascites fluid that results from many types of abdominal tumors.
+Malignant ascites fluid is secreted by an abdominal tumor into the abdomen after the tumor reaches a certain stage of growth.
 This fluid contains cancer cells that can seed and form new tumors throughout the abdomen.
 This fluid accumulates in the abdominal cavity, causing swelling of the abdomen, severe breathing difficulties and extreme pain.

-Malignant ascites fluid must be surgically removed on a periodic basis.
+Malignant ascites fluid must be removed by paracentesis on a periodic basis.
 This is painful and costly.
 There is no therapy that prevents or delays the production and accumulation of malignant ascites fluid.
-The Company has been involved in a series of preclinical studies at Translational Drug Development ("TD2") to determine if the combination of Cell-in-a-Box[®] encapsulated cells plus ifosfamide can delay the production and accumulation of malignant ascites fluid.
-Another preclinical study is planned.
-If successful, the Company plans to conduct a clinical trial in the United States if it receives approval to do so from the FDA.
-Also, the Company plans to have additional study sites in Europe if it receives approval to do so from the European Medicines Agency.
+The Company has been involved in a series of preclinical studies conducted by Translational Drug Development to determine if the combination of Cell-in-a-Box[®] encapsulated cells plus ifosfamide can delay the production and accumulation of malignant ascites fluid.
+The Company plans to conduct another preclinical study in Germany.
+If the preclinical studies are successful and the Company receives approval to do so from the FDA, the Company plans to conduct a clinical trial in the United States.
+The Company also plans to have additional study sites in Europe if it receives approval to do so from the European Medicines Agency.